PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Create-Custom-Role-Definitions-and-Assignments.md

 ## Create Custom Policy Assignment Files

 In order to assign your custom policies or policy sets, you need to create policy assignment files.
 The first step is to create a `policy_assignments` subdirectory within `/lib`.

+>NOTE: Creating a `policy_assignments` subdirectory within `\lib` is a recommendation only.
+If you prefer not to create one or to call it something else, the custom policies will still work.

 - [lib/policy_assignments/policy_assignment_es_enforce_rg_tags.json](#libpolicy_assignmentspolicy_assignment_es_enforce_rg_tagsjson)
 - [lib/policy_assignments/policy_assignment_es_enforce_resource_tags.json](#libpolicy_assignmentspolicy_assignment_es_enforce_resource_tagsjson)